Find Affordable College Courses

 9 Yearly Graduations

-School of the Art Institute of Chicago is the 11th most popular school in the nation for students seeking a master's degree in visual arts.
-Each year, around 3,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $49,663 per year, while in-state graduate students, on average, pay $44,641 per year.
-The visual arts program at School of the Art Institute of Chicago awarded 9 master's degrees during the 2020-2021 school year.
-Of these students, 78% were women and 11% were members of underrepresented racial-ethnic groups.
+The 13th most popular school in the country for visual arts majors who are seeking their master's degree is University of Florida.
+Each year, around 53,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
+During the most recent year for which we have data, 7 people received their master's degree in visual arts from UF.
+Of these students, 25% were women and 13% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in visual arts at University of Florida make a median salary of 62,652.

 #13